• Search

 You might think the current state of the American saver is rosy.
 There are more options than ever to save money and earn interest, and anyone who can download an app can open a savings account.

-But due to societal factors out of the control of any one person, along with the relatively new concept of savings apps, Americans aren’t saving enough.
-Notably, less than half have a high-yield savings account, which can pay up to 12 times the average savings account per Investopedia.
+But due to societal factors out of the control of any one person, Americans aren’t saving enough.
+Notably, less than half have a high-yield account, per Investopedia.

 The state of American savings